The structure of the Trust has evolved over recent years and is governed and managed by a dedicated team of staff and volunteers.

 The members are tasked with assessing if the board of trustees is performing well and ensuring that the charitable object of the Trust is being fulfilled.
-The members are currently David Clarke Willis, Jennifer Elizabeth Gill and Julie Fletcher
+The members are currently David Clarke Willis, Jennifer Elizabeth Gill, Julie Fletcher and Ceri Owen.

 Julie has been a parent governor for Bunwell Primary School since June 2018 and was previously a governor for four years at a primary school in Northamptonshire.
 She was appointed Trustee of Cooperative Education East in June 2019 and became Chair in February 2020.
 She has worked most of her career in the financial services industry across business research and HR roles.
 She is currently working for Norfolk Police in a specialist HR Reward role.
 Her skills and experience include research and analysis, project management, communications, recruitment, employee pay and benefits and HR policies.